-An RFP may be conducted in one or more steps and may involve oral presentations or demonstrations by the proposing vendors.
-At the conclusion of all steps, which may include both scoring and ranking by an Evaluation Committee, the results including standardized score/rank sheets, meeting minutes, and audio recordings will be preserved by the Procurement Services staff member facilitating the Evaluation Committee proceedings.
+An RFP may be conducted in one or more steps and may involve oral presentation or demonstrations by the proposing vendors.
+At the conclusion of all steps which may include both scoring and ranking by an Evaluation Committee, the results including standardized score/rank sheets, meeting minutes, and audio recordings will be preserved by the Procurement Services staff member facilitating the work previously awarded.

-In the event of a tie at final ranking, award shall be made to the proposer with the lower volume of work previously awarded.
 Volume of work shall be calculated based upon total dollars paid to the proposer in the twenty-four (24) months prior to the RFP submittal deadline.
 Payment information will be retrieved from the County's financial system of record.
 The tie breaking procedure is only applied in the final ranking step of the selection process.